-- Check that all lifting equipment is dimensioned in accordance with applicable regulations. - Never walk or stand under a lifted machine. - Only lift the machine by a hook on the frame. - Check that the shock absorbers are correctly attached and not damaged. - Never stand near the machine and forklift truck when lifting and transporting the machine. - Check the machine's data plate for weight information.
+- Check that all equipment are dimensioned in accordance with applicable regulations. - Never tow the machine. - Never walk or stand under a lifted machine. - ▶ Only lift the machine by a hook on the frame. - Check that the shock absorbers and safety frame are correctly attached and not damaged. - Check that the safety straps are not damaged, change if necessary. - Check the machine's data plate for weight information.

-Lifting
+Lifting the machine